dotnet/docs-maui/docs/user-interface/shadow.md

 </Image>
 ```

-In this example, a black shadow is added to the right and bottom of the image:
+In this example, a black shadow is painted around the outline of the image, with its offset specifying that it appears at the right and bottom of the image:

 :::image type="content" source="media/shadow/image.png" alt-text="Screenshot of an image with a shadow applied.":::